Leap Year Calendar

 Wednesday, February 29

-Chinese Calendar: The Chinese lunar calendar adds a leap month roughly every 03 years to align with the lunar phases.
+• Chinese Calendar: Incorporates a leap month approximately every three years to align with lunar phases.

 FAQs about Leap Years